lundjohan/chess-engine/README.md

 This will end up being a client.
 Why writing a client when there exists Xboard etc?
 Well I want to create my engine incrementally, so it makes sense.

-The client should incrementally implement the Universal Chess Interface (UCI) protocol. http://page.mi.fu-berlin.de/block/uci.htm
+The server & client should incrementally implement the Universal Chess Interface (UCI) protocol. http://page.mi.fu-berlin.de/block/uci.htm